DeclanPaulKeane/oas-konnect-e2e/README.md

 3. Apply plugins (policies) to the Kong configuration
 4. Converts the Kong configuration to Terraform
 5. Deploys the Terraform configuration to a Kong Konnect Control Plane
-6. Automatically adds and publish the API to the Kong Konnect Portal
+6. Automatically adds and publish the API to the Kong Konnect Developer Portal

 ## Prerequisites